SpicyLemon/SpicyLemon/bash_fun/gitlab/README.md

 * `GITLAB_GROUPS_MAX_AGE` -
   The max age that the groups list can be before it's refreshed when needed.
   If not set, GITLAB_CACHE_DEFAULT_MAX_AGE or its default will be used.
+* `GITLAB_CODE_SEARCH_DEFAULT_OPTIONS` -
+  This is a set of options to be provided to the `glcodesearch` function as if they were the first parameters provided.
+  See `gitlab code-search --help` for more information.

 ## Function Details